zhenrong-wang/hpc-now/README.md

     - Switch to the user 'hpc-now'          : `su hpc-now`
     - Run the main program 'hpcopr.exe'     : `hpcopr envcheck`

-Several extra packages (around 500 MB) will be download and installed.
-This process may needs minutes (depending on your local network connectivity).
+Several extra packages (around 500 MB) will be downloaded and installed.
+This process may needs minutes (depending on your internet connectivity).

 **NOTE:** For UNIX-like OS, it is not necessary to set a password for 'hpc-now' and switch to it in the terminal.
 You can just run `hpcopr.exe` with `sudo -Hu hpc-now` prefix. e.g.: